-In this case, all of the free IOPins are continuous variables: $\mathbf{x}[n] = \mathbf{x}c[n]$, $N = N_c$, $N_d = 0$.
-We consider first the singlecriterion optimization problem, and at the end generalize to the multi-criterion problem.
+In this case, all free IOPins are continuous variables: $\mathbf{x}[n] = \mathbf{x}c[n]$, $N = N_c$, $N_d = 0$.
+We consider first the single-criterion problem, and then generalize to the multi-criteria case.

-A family of optimization methods, known as direct search [25], that only rely on function computations at given points, is well suited for black box optimization problems.
-Early direct search methods [26][27] were simplex based.
-A subclass of direct search methods termed pattern search that evolved from [28], has recently been generalized under a common theory of Generalized Pattern Search (GPS) [25][29][30] with convergence properties stronger than simplex-based methods.
-These methods are especially suitable for the ADTE problem.
-GPS methods generate a sequence of iterates of the solution with non-increasing objective functions.
-At each iteration, a set of trial steps around an incumbent solution are searched, using directions independent of the optimization metric taken from an underlying lattice centered on the incumbent.
-A subset of the steps is required to form a positive spanning set to ensure convergence [30].
-If a step is found where the objective function is reduced, the incumbent is moved to that point, while the lattice scale is either maintained the same or increased.
-Otherwise, the incumbent is maintained the same, but the lattice scale is reduced for the next iteration.
-The simplest embodiment of the general method is co-ordinate search or compass search, where the trial steps are in the positive and negative directions of each co-ordinate to make a total of 2N directions, at the current scale factor.
-This method is especially suitable for problems such as the ADTE, where the dimensionality N is not known a priori.
+A family of unconstrained optimization methods called direct search [26] that rely only on function computations at given points, is well suited for black-box optimization problems such as the ADTE.
+A subclass of such methods termed pattern search was recently generalized under a theory of Generalized Pattern Search (GPS) [26][27][28] with strong convergence properties.
+GPS iteratively improves a solution by searching a set of trial steps around an incumbent solution using directions taken from an underlying lattice.
+If a step is found where the objective function improves, the incumbent moves to that point while the lattice scale remains the same or is increased.
+Else, the incumbent remains static, but the lattice scale is reduced.
+The simplest embodiment of GPS is compass or co-ordinate search, where trial steps are in the positive and negative directions of each variable for total 2N search steps.